-How the Startup Friendliness Index (SFI) workslink
+How The Startup Friendliness Index (SFI) Workslink

 Logistics is a highly complex industry.
 The sector heavily depends on suitable infrastructure and reliable technology to manage costs and streamline processes for all players involved.
 These are especially apparent in Indonesia — where not only are infrastructure and technological adoption still maturing, it also faces the daunting challenge of servicing everyone throughout the archipelagic nation of over 17,000 islands.